 Jupyter notebook [jupyter.org] is an interactive shell in a web browser that can display output, graphics, and tables inline to make research and development faster, easier, and more reproducibility.
 It is primarily used for the Python language but is also used by the Julia community.
+This approach will let you use jupyter notebooks with the GPUs from a cluster.

 Here are the scripts I use to connect to a machine via slurm and have the ports configured so I call access the notebook via http://localhost:8889 where the code is executing on a GPU in a cluster.